pegah-az96/react-store-demo/README.md

-برای اجرای پروژه :
-پس از دانلود ، وارد فایل پروژه شده
-وسپس دستورات زیر را اجرا کنید
+To run the project :
+Enter the project file after downloading it.
+Then run the commands below :

+npm install -g

+npm install json-server

  json-server public/db.json --port 8000

-npm install -g

 npm start